+The rack mounted MADI Interface unit contains two independent, AES10 MADI compatible interfaces.

+Front

+Rear

-The rack mounted MADI Interface unit contains two independent, AES10 MADI compatible interfaces, and is available as an option.
-The two ports are interfaced to the console via a Wide Area Bulk (WAB) card, which occupies one of the AES card slots in the DSP and Digital I/O Rack.
+The two ports are interfaced to the console via a Wide Area Bulk (WAB) card, which occupies one of the AES/bulk card slots in the Processing Rack.

 Each MADI interface can operate in either 56 or 64 channel mode and can transmit over a coaxial AND optical medium and receive over a coaxial OR optical medium.
 A switch allows receiver selection.

-There is no Sample Rate Conversion available on MADI inputs or outputs therefore, all the equipment connected via MADI must be synchronised to the same source as the console.
+Sample Rate Conversion is not available on MADI inputs or outputs, therefore all equipment connected via MADI must be synchronised to the same source as the console.

-HYDRA

-The Hydra Audio Networking System provides a powerful network for sharing of I/O resources and control data between Calrec digital consoles.
-Hydra I/O Racks, with up to 96 inputs/outputs, analogue or digital, may be connected onto the network, providing remotely located sources and destinations that can be used by any or all mixing consoles.
-The console interfaces to the Hydra Gigabit Interface Unit via a Wide Area Bulk (WAB) card, which occupies one of the AES card slots in the DSP/Digital I/O Rack.
+MADI inputs and outputs can be used in the same way as local inputs and outputs